yuxiangning/selfcar/README.md

 - 3S lipo battery
 - Bread board and wire

+This car only allow me to steering from 50 to 100 degrees, this is the real 'hardware' limitation.
+Also, the precision of the servo and the steerin wheel is a bit broken (this is a race car did a lot of heavy duty task by crawling under the house to do home inspection).

 Software
 ========

-My plan is to start recording some data with this car, then we could use any machine learning library to handle the data.
+My plan is to start recording some data with this car, hopefully after fixing the motor and gears.
+Then we could use any machine learning library to handle the data.
+The image sequence is data/*.png files, and steering data is data/steer.csv.

 Status
 ======

-- 2017/12/14 DC morot is doomed, most likely it's too old.
+- 2017/12/14 DC motor is doomed.
 Ordered a new one, and a bunch of gears.
 - 2017/12/15 Working on the software part, looks like the recording is OK.